 Our Board of Directors is made up of volunteers with an active interest in NWT conservation issues.
 The Board meets monthly to set strategic priorities and guide the organization; members may take on additional projects as they come up.

 Contact us for more information.

-Leslie Wakelyn has lived and worked in the NWT for over 30 years, and is one of our founding Board members.
+Leslie Wakelyn (Chair) - Leslie has lived and worked in the NWT for over 30 years, and is one of our founding board members.
 She has been volunteering for CPAWS-NWT since our beginnings in 1996.
 From 2000 – 2007 she represented our chapter on the National CPAWS Board, bringing NWT conservation concerns to the national level.
 What has kept her working for CPAWS all these years is all the fantastic people associated with the organization across the country.

 Leslie has worked as a wildlife biologist for a variety of government and non-government organizations, including a multi-jurisdictional caribou co-management board, from which she has learned much about the vital relationships between northern peoples, lands, waters and wildlife.
 Her favorite northern activities include kayaking, canoeing, hiking, wildlife-watching and dog-walking in the boreal forest and taiga of southern NWT.
 She is also keen to experience other wild spaces elsewhere in the world whenever possible.